messimango/Nikola-Tesla/README.md

 # Nikola Tesla
-Tribute Page for Nikola Tesla with info about his inventions.
+Tribute page for Nikola Tesla with info about his inventions.